-To further prevent the spread of COVID-19 when students across the UK return to their studies, the UK Government requires every student returning to campus to have had – and be able to show evidence of – a negative COVID-19 test, or to have tested positive within the last 90 days and have completed required isolation.
+To further prevent the spread of COVID-19, the UK Government requires every student, who is required to return to campus for the practical element of their course, to have had – and be able to show evidence of – a negative COVID-19 test, or to have tested positive within the last 90 days and have completed required isolation.

 We take our responsibility to keep you safe very seriously.
-We've partnered with NHS Test and Trace and the University of London to make COVID-19 tests free for all Regent's staff and students from 5 January to 5 February 2021.
+We've partnered with NHS Test and Trace and the University of London to make COVID-19 tests free for all Regent's staff and students until 30 April 2021.
 Book online now, using your Regent's email address.
 You can book one or two tests, the second three days after the first.
 We advise you to book two tests.
 You can book for up to five days ahead of time.

 Please note: this test will be provided to anyone not displaying symptoms.
 If you are feeling unwell with symptoms of COVID-19, please book an NHS PCR test instead.